To describe the characteristic of a field that

 representative of original data values which had a finer spacing.

-The syntax is (interval: value unit)
+The syntax is (interval: value unit),

-is a numerical
+where value is a numerical

 value and unit